 National Park Service - The EP received funding from the NPS Historic Preservation grant program to carry out an Environmental Change documentation effort with local Elders.
 The final report discussed changes to the regional environment noticed during the last half of the 20th Century.
-Since this Indigenous Knowledge based project was one of the first of its kind in Alaska on the subject of climate change, the EPD was invited to coauthor a chapter in the 2005 Arctic Climate Impact Assessment on Indigenous Perspectives to share the results of this work.
-Currently, the EP is partnering with the Wildlife Conservation Society and the NPS, under NPS funding to explore whitefish and lagoon ecology, addressed in further detail below.
+Since this Indigenous Knowledge based project was one of the first of its kind in Alaska on the subject of climate change, the EPD was invited to co-author a chapter in the 2005 Arctic Climate Impact Assessment on Indigenous Perspectives to share the results of this work.
+Currently, the EP is partnering with the Wildlife Conservation Society and the NPS, under NPS funding to explore whitefish and lagoon ecology.
+In addition, the EPD is cooperating in a research project to assess the timber resources of Cape Krusenstern National Monument that includes Indigenous Knowledge.